Listen to this article.

 “We all just want to feel loved, and that’s hard when you are living in the fog of grief.
 Don’t pretend like nothing happened and avoid conversation about their loss.
 I really wanted to talk about it.”

-Few people talk about their grief after the first year has passed.
-What has grief been like for you in the years since the one-year anniversary?
+People tend to talk less about their grief after the first year has passed.
+Can you share what the experience of grief has been like for you and Stephanie in the years since the one-year anniversary?

 Our first year was really difficult, but it has gotten progressively better.
 We think about her daily, but our grief is most noticeable around the anniversary of her birth and death.
 We try to celebrate her life on those days and her rebirth into heaven, but if we were to be totally honest, it’s still hard to celebrate.
 We miss her dearly.
 Even though we know she was never meant to be 3 years old, we still ask ourselves what she would be like.
 We do take comfort knowing that she is in heaven, so we don’t grieve for her necessarily.
 We are grieving the missed memories that we had dreamt we’d have with her.
 Steph was supposed to be putting her hair in pigtails.
 We were supposed to be teaching her how to ride a bike.
 I was supposed to walk her down the aisle.
 We don’t get to do those things, and in reality, she wasn’t supposed to do any of those things.
 She was supposed to live for 10 hours and 32 minutes, and that time was more purposeful than any other 10 hours and 32 minutes I’ve experienced.

-How do you plan to talk to your living children about Grace and involve them in honoring her?
-How has your faith played a role in that plan?
+Since this time, you’ve welcomed two daughters.
+As parents, how do you plan to discuss Grace with your living children and involve them in honoring her memory?
+And in what ways has your faith played a role in shaping that plan?

 Our primary purpose as parents is to raise our children to love God, to understand his character, and to glorify him in everything that we do.
 Grace’s life is a perfect reflection of how God loves us and pursues us during times of hardship.
 We live in a society that has a really difficult time with pain.
 In fact, our society avoids it at all cost.
 Grace’s greatest gift to our family is an understanding of how to process pain and how God uses pain to refine us.
 In fact, we are told in the Bible that we are to find joy in tragedy because God uses it to make us better people.
 One of the verses we often fell back on during our grieving was Romans 8:28 – “He make all things good for those who love Him and are called according to his purpose.”
 ALL things, not just the good things, not just the wins.
 He uses the hardships and the losses for good as well.